Mechanistic understanding how common bacteria manipulate their environment via nanowires to control pathophysiology and ecology

 This discovery of nanowires was selected as Proteopedia’s highest impact structures of the century and the New York Times commented as “a strong reminder of how ready we are to ignore things we cannot imagine.”
 Our work explains how bacteria use nanowires for interspecies electron transfer (Science 2010), and electricity production via biofilm communities (Nature Nano 2011).
 Our work thus provides new insights into bacterial survival mechanisms to control their pathophysiology and ecology and demonstrates a bottom-up approach to develop self-repairing and robust electronic materials.

-Four major research themes of our lab:
+Following are three major research themes of our lab:

-2)Conductivity Mechanism: Existing models of biological electron transfer cannot fully explain such high conductivity in protein nanowires.
+2)Conductivity Mechanism: Existing models of biological electron transfer cannot fully explain such high conductivity in proteins.
 We are building a new fundamental framework by performing conductivity measurements as a function of several physical and chemical probes.

 3) Synthetic Protein Nanowires: We are crystallizing conductive proteins and incorporating non-standard amino acids to develop self-assembling electronically and optical biomaterials.